-Grant - A contribution, either in money or material goods, made by one governmental agency to another.
-Grants may be for specific or, rarely, for general purposes.
+Grant - A contribution, either in money or material goods, made by federal, state, or local entities to the District.
+Grants may be competitive or formula-based entitlements.

 Implemented Budget - Budget for restricted programs that has been allocated to specific appropriations for expenditure.